KBNLresearch/forensicImagingResources/doc/floppy-35.md

     ![](./img/floppy-35-guymager1.png)

+2. Make sure the square write-protection tab is enabled (the hole in the corner of the disk must be uncovered).

-2. Insert floppy into reader.
+3. Insert the floppy into the reader.

-3. Press *rescan* button in Guymager (top).
+4. Press the *rescan* button in Guymager (top).
 Result:

     ![](./img/floppy-35-guymager2.png)

-4. Click on entry for floppy device in Guymager.
+5. In Guymager, click on the entry for the floppy device.
 Result:

     ![](./img/floppy-35-guymager3.png)

-5. Right-click and select *Acquire image*:
+6. Right-click and select *Acquire image*:

     ![](./img/floppy-35-guymager4.png)

-6. In the *Acquire image* dialog, make the following settings:
+7. In the *Acquire image* dialog, make the following settings:

     - Set *File format* to *Linux dd raw*.
     - Uncheck the *Split image files* checkbox.